Early teal hunting is starting soon. Are you ready?

 There are three distinct types targeted by most hunters.
 There is the cinnamon teal, the green-winged teal and the blue teal.
 Out of the three, the bluewings seem to be the most popular with waterfowl hunters.

 The names fit very well with the types of plumage these birds display.
 Be careful your first time hunting them.
 There are several look-alike species that can be easily confused.
 For this reason, we recommend going out with someone who is experienced hunting them for your first hunt.
 They'll help you get the identification down.
+Soon you'll easily be able to differentiate a greenwing from a cinnamon with no trouble at all.

 Unlike other duck species, teal don't hang around the U.S. very long once fall starts approaching.
 They are among the first birds to start migrating south where they spend their winters in Central and South America.
 This leaves a very narrow window to hunt them, thus the reason these specific duck hunting seasons are often referred to as "early teal season."